icopy-site/awesome-cn/docs/awesome/awesome-geek-podcasts.md

 * [a16z Podcast](https://a16z.com/podcasts/) - A podcast discusses tech and culture trends, news, and the future.
 * [Accidental Tech Podcast](http://atp.fm/) - Three nerds discussing tech, Apple, programming, and loosely related matters.
 * [Ada Lovelace Day](https://findingada.com/) [iTunes](https://podcasts.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (STEM).
+* [Advent of Computing](https://adventofcomputing.com/) - A podcast about the shocking, intriguing, and all too often relevant history of computing.
 * [AdminAdmin Podcast](https://adminadminpodcast.co.uk) - A podcast about system administration and (increasingly) DevOps and Cloud operations.
 * [Android Developers Backstage](http://androidbackstage.blogspot.com/) - Android Backstage, a podcast by and for Android developers.
 Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.
 * [Around IT In 256 Seconds](https://256.nurkiewicz.com/) - Podcast for developers, testers, SREs… and their managers.
 I explain complex and convoluted technologies in a clear way, avoiding buzzwords and hype.
 Never longer than 4 minutes and 16 seconds.